CSkylarL/TimiGP/README.md

 ![Overview of TimiGP framework](/assets/images/Fig2.png)

 `Inputs`
- 1. Transcriptomic profile of immune marker genes(IMGs);
+ 1. Immune cell-type markers;
+ 2. Transcriptomic profiles;
- 2. Survival statistics including event(e.g., death, recurrence) and time-to-event of the same cohort.
+ 3. Survival statistics, including event (e.g., death, recurrence) and time-to-event of the same cohort.

 `TimiGP Steps`
- 1. Performing pairwise comparisons between IMGs based on expression profile;
- 2. Selecting prognostic IMG pairs by survival analysis;
- 3. Generating cell interactions annotations from cell-type markers;
+ 1. Defining and selecting marker gene pair matrix;
+ 2. Choosing gene pairs associated with favorable prognosis;
+ 3. Constructing the directed gene-gene network;
- 4. Determining functional interaction with enrichment analysis;
+ 4. Identifying cell-cell interactions by enrichment analysis;
- 5. Annotating the clinical function of immune cells through network analysis.
+ 5. Building and analyzing cell interaction network.

 `Outputs`
- 1. Functional inter-cell interaction network,
+ 1. Inter-cell interaction network,
- 2. Clinical value of infiltrating cells.
+ 2. Prognostic association of infiltrating cells (favorability score).

 ### TimiGP Applications
-TimiGP is designed to **infer the functional interaction network and clinical function of immune cells**.
+TimiGP is designed to **infer the inter-cell interaction network and prognostic association of immune cells**.
 Based on the resulting immunological insights, The method will **facilitate the development of prognostic models**.
 Taking advantage of different biomarker references derived from **bulk and single-cell RNA-seq**, TimiGP can be applied to investigate the **entire tumor microenvironment** or **cell subpopulations**, perform **pan-cancer analysis** or study **other diseases**.

  ![FigS12](/assets/images/FigS12.png)